-If a Special Project is to be included in either Division II or III. it must be completed and evaluated by the appropriate divisional deadline.
+If a Special Project is to be included in Division I, II, or III, it must be completed and evaluated by the appropriate divisional passing deadline.

-- Although a student may engage in a Special Project in Division I, it may not be used to replace a one of the seven courses required to complete Division I. - · Students should speak to their committee to determine if and how a special project may count towards their Division II requirements. - A Special Project may be used to fulfill one of the two Advanced Educational Activity with permission of students' Division III committees.
+- A Special Project completed by the Division I passing deadline may count as one of the six elective courses required for Division I [31]. - Students should speak to their committees to determine how Special Projects can be used in their Division II. - A Special Project may be used to fulfill one of the two Advanced Educational Activities [8] with permission of students' Division III committees.